 Continuous maximum performance: Brushless motors from FAULHABER

 Brushless DC-motors from FAULHABER stand for maximum performance in the smallest space.
 They feature the highest values for speed, torque, and service life.
 They are very low in noise and vibration.
 They can even handle overload and continuous operation.
-The models range from the smallest micromotors to highly efficient flat motors and ultra-powerful motors with external rotor technology.
+The models range from the smallest micromotors to highly efficient flat servo motors and ultra-powerful motors with external rotor technology.

 High-torque or high-speed with small size and low weight